UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 4.5/5 Stars £0 Yes Yes

-Interactive Brokers’ (IBKR) stocks and shares ISA is a strong contender for investors who have a little more experience investing in the stock market.
-Having said that, it’s still a good option for newer investors.
+Interactive Brokers’ (IBKR) stocks and shares ISA is a strong contender for investors who have more experience investing in the stock market.
+Having said that, it’s still a good option for newer investors willing to take on a learning curve.

-There is a £3 monthly activity fee for IBKR’s stocks and shares ISA (there are no account management fees for a general dealing account).
-So if you only have a small amount to invest - perhaps less than £8,000 - this can work out more expensive than a broker that charges percentage fees, such as Vanguard.
+Fees: There is a £3 monthly activity fee for IBKR’s stocks and shares ISA (there are no account management fees for a general dealing account).
+So if you only have a small amount to invest - perhaps less than £8,000 and don't trade often - this can work out more expensive than a broker that charges percentage fees and no minimum fees, such as AJ Bell or Hargreaves Lansdown.

-Trading fees for UK company shares are £3 with IBKR – which is cheaper than rivals AJ Bell and Hargreaves Lansdown but more expensive than Trading 212, which doesn’t charge any trading fees at all.
-US shares start at $1.70 or 0.05% of the trade value.
+Trading fees for UK company shares are £3 with IBKR – which is cheaper than many of its rivals but more expensive than Trading 212 or XTB, which don’t charge any trading fees at all.
+U.S. shares start at $1.70 or 0.05% of the trade value.

 AJ Bell logoAJ Bell